vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## Authorization vs Authentication

 [Authentication](https://docs.spring.io/spring-security/reference/features/authentication/index.html) is the process which lets our apps identify a user.
 Authentication systems are methods which describe a secure process of identification.
-For example you're familir with [multifactor authentication](https://www.cisa.gov/publication/multi-factor-authentication-mfa) which uses username and password followed by a side-channel delivered code (via SMS, Email, etc..).
+For example you're familiar with [multi factor authentication](https://www.cisa.gov/publication/multi-factor-authentication-mfa) which uses username and password followed by a side-channel delivered code (via text message, Email, etc..).
 You might also have used [SSO](https://www.cloudflare.com/learning/access-management/what-is-sso/) (Single Sign-n) which aggregates multiple backends that coordinate a single authentication session for the user.
 At the end of the day, they still rely on some form of user input - maybe a face, a fingerprint, or plain old username and password.

 This example will focus on username and password authentication to illustrate the mechanism underneath which are similar regardless of authentication method.